Syllabus for Master Programme in Humanitarian Action and Conflict

 Introduction to Humanitarian Action, 5 credits

-Anthropology in Humanitarian Action, 5 credits
+Anthropology and Intercultural Aspects of Humanitarian Action, 5 credits

 Public Health in Humanitarian Action, 5 credits